WileyLabs/mobile-react-native-libraries/mobile-rn-accessibility/README.md

 /**
  * Initializes component (should be called first)
  * @param options.logLevel logging level (0 - no debug info, default; 1; 2 - wordy log)
- * @param options.debug emulate VoiceOver On for iOS */
+ * @param options.debug emulate VoiceOver On for iOS (a11yStatus always returns true) */
 a11y.a11yInit(options)